lewg/pingdom-to-graphite/README.md

     pingdom-to-graphite init_checks

 This will pre-fill the pingdom->checks setting in your config file with a list of all your available checks.
+Since you're curious:

+    pingdom-to-graphite checks

+Will list them all, as well as their current status.
+Ok, back to business:

     pingdom-to-graphite update